 Back in early 1997, I discovered that my eldest son was on his way.
 The pregnancy was unplanned, and to say the least a shock to a frankly very immature young man who was focussed on nothing but wine, women and song – not necessarily in that order.
-To be fair to him, books sometimes made an appearance, too.
-He was, I like to think, a completely different person to the one who’s writing this evening – I look back on him with some shame (on sleepness nights), listing the apologies I owe people.
+To be fair to that youth, books sometimes made an appearance, too.
+He was, I like to think, a completely different person to the one who’s writing this evening – I look back on him with some shame (on sleepless nights), listing the apologies I owe people.

 Anyway, that night, I dreamed that I was eating scissors – large pairs, practically garden shears – but as I chewed them, they transformed into soft, grey liquorice (which I happen to enjoy, luckily).

 Disturbed, I went to my mum, who has the folk wisdom of the ancients in some things, and absolutely no common-sense when it comes to others (oh, the stories I could tell).
 She does, though, have an almost medieval belief in dreams.
 I told her my dream, but not my news.
 And she told me that although I was expecting, dreading hard times ahead, I’d find that what I feared would actually be far, far better than expected.

 She was right …